 Welcome to the AUGUSTA BIRD CLUB

-The AUGUSTA BIRD CLUB was founded in 1966 and currently includes about 190 members from Augusta County, Staunton, and Waynesboro, Virginia, as well as nearby areas.
+The AUGUSTA BIRD CLUB was founded in 1966 and currently has about 190 members from Augusta County, Staunton and Waynesboro, Virginia, as well as nearby areas.
 Monthly meetings are conducted Sep-May in Staunton that includes a Program by an invited speaker.
 Our members organize frequent field trips and other events throughout the year.
-We are also active in various educational programs and conservation efforts.
+We are also active in various educational programs and conservation efforts as well as a variety of citizen-science projects such as the Rockfish Gap Hawk Watch, Christmas Bird Counts, and Winter Raptor Surveys.
 Anyone interested in joining are welcome to attend one of our meetings!
 Contact us with any inquiries you may have.

 Conservation